sjn/introducing-se/docs.md

 * Good: Claims that are specific & clear
 * Good: Claims that are foundational
 * Bad: Does “everyone” agree?
-* Ask if they want to explore with you!
+* Ask if they want to explore with you
-* Stop if the claim is a “safety net”!
+* ⚠️ Stop if the claim is a “safety net”!

 [comment]: # (!!!)